Swarajk7/MLGrind/README.md

 A repository for learning machine learning from scratch.

+*Developed with the assistance of Antigravity to implement and test the codebase.*

 ## Project Structure

 - `two_layer_mlp/`: Vanilla 2-layer MLP implementation and unit tests.